HOME WISE Uranium Project > Mining & Milling > Issues >

 The Forest Service is taking public comment on its plan and will hold public meetings to explain the clean up measures that were chosen, Walters-Clark said.
 (Aberdeen News July 21, 2005)

-> See also: Riley Pass Abandoned Uranium Mines external link (U.S. Forest Service - Custer National Forest)
+> See also: Riley Pass Abandoned Uranium Mines (U.S. Forest Service - Custer National Forest)

 Group calls for action on abandoned uranium mines